Here are the main requirements for DOT Medical Exam initiatives:

 - One-year certification: Some drivers may be certified for one year if they have a condition that requires monitoring, such as high blood pressure.

-- Three-month to one-year certification: Drivers with conditions that can be improved, such as blood sugar control in a person with diabetes, may be given a temporary certification with the expectation that the condition will be managed.
+- Three-month to one-year certification: Drivers with conditions that can be improved, such as blood sugar control in a person with diabetes, may be given a temporary certificate with the expectation that the condition will be managed.

 - Disqualification: If the driver has a condition that disqualifies them from driving a commercial vehicle, such as uncontrolled high blood pressure or epilepsy, they will not be certified.